Primary Care Opportunities

 The Primary Care Centered Medical Home (PCMH) + Primary Care Tracks

 The medical home is the future of medicine.
 It focuses on coordination of care across disciplines and settings.
-Primary care providers need to be able to coordinate recommendations by specialists, follow recommended care for a panel of patients, review all patient lab/imaging results, assess and manage social stressors as well as the emotional well-being of their patients.
+Primary care providers need to be able to coordinate recommendations by specialists, follow recommended care for a panel of patients, review all patient lab/imaging results, and assess and manage social stressors as well as the emotional well-being of their patients.
 Essentially, we must view the patient as a whole- recognizing the social determinants of health and understanding the context of their illness to help guide patients through shared decision-making.
 The UConn Health Internal Medicine Associates (IMA) office is a recognized PCMH practice.
 This is the primary care site for the majority of the primary care opportunities.

-Tracks Available
+Available Opportunities

-• Office-Based Medicine (OBM)
+• Office-Based Medicine (OBM) Rotating Experience

-• Primary Care Expansion (PCRE)
+• Primary Care Resident Education (PCRE) Track

 Key Features